getindiekit/indiekit/docs/configuration/index.md

 # Options

-Indiekit uses [cosmiconfig](https://github.com/davidtheclark/cosmiconfig) to find and load a configuration file.
+Indiekit uses [cosmiconfig](https://github.com/cosmiconfig/cosmiconfig) to find and load a configuration file.

 Starting from the current working directory, it looks for the following possible sources:

 - a `indiekit` property in `package.json`
 - a `.indiekitrc` file
 - a `indiekit.config.js` file exporting a JavaScript object
-- a `indiekit.config.cjs` file exporting a JavaScript object (in projects that specify `"type":"module"` in `package.json`)

 The search stops when one of these is found, and Indiekit uses that object.
 You can use the `--config` CLI option to short-circuit the search.